Economy of Zambia

-Zambia is a developing country and it achieved middle-income status in 2011.
-Through the first decade of the 21st century, the economy of Zambia was one of the fastest growing economies in Africa and its capital, Lusaka the fastest growing city in the Southern African Development Community (SADC).
+Zambia is a developing country, and it achieved middle-income status in 2011.
+Through the first decade of the 21st century, the economy of Zambia was one of the fastest-growing economies in Africa, and its capital, Lusaka, the fastest-growing city in the Southern African Development Community (SADC).
 Zambia's economic performance has stalled in recent years due to declining copper prices, significant fiscal deficits, and energy shortages.

-Zambia is currently ranked 8th in Africa, 5th in the Southern African Development Community (SADC) and 4th in the Common Market for Eastern and Southern Africa (COMESA) in terms of the ease of doing business.
-Furthermore, Zambia is ranked the 8th most competitive country in Africa on the Global Competitiveness Index.
-Recently, Zambia was ranked 7th by Forbes as the best country for doing business among 54 African countries.

-The government has succeeded in reducing the cost of doing business, but other important indicators of the business environment, such as restrictions on trade and government and judicial integrity have deteriorated.
+The economy has been reliant on mineral extraction since the 1920s, in particular copper.

+Upon achieving independence, Zambia had a higher GDP per capita than almost all sub-Saharan African countries.
+Over the subsequent decades, Zambia's economy contracted, in part due to declining copper prices.
+Since the 2000s, Zambia's economy has been growing.
+As of 2019, Zambia's GDP per capita (current international dollars) stands at $1,305.00.